energietransitie/needforheat-gearup-app/docs/ios.md

 pod install
 ```

-After getting the prerequisites installed you can start the development server with the following command:
+After getting the prerequisites installed you can start the development server with the following command for running with Expo Go:

 ```bash
 yarn workspace app dev:ios
 ```

-This will ask you to select a device or simulator to run the app on.
-It is recommended for developing that you connect your iPhone to your Mac and select that device because of the limitations of the simulator.
+This will ask you to select a device or emulator to run the app on.
+It is recommended for developing that you connect your iPhone to your Mac and select that device because of the limitations of the emulator.

-## Limitations
+## Emulator Limitations

-Although the iOS simulator is great for rapid development, it does come with a few limitations.

-The following hardware is unavailable in Simulator:
+The following hardware is unavailable in emulator:

 - Audio Input
 - Barometer